Sexual Violence Case Studies

 A one-hour interactive program for male and female audiences of all sizes.

 Presenters draw on his legal experience to facilitate this interactive jury exercise where the audience "hears" a trial based on a real sexual assault case.
-The NCHERM Group has presented this program at over 2,000 college, high schools, military bases and military academies with resounding success.
+TNG has presented this program at over 2,000 college, high schools, military bases and military academies with resounding success.

 HOW DRUNK IS TOO DRUNK?